 This study uses a mixed approach (mixed method).
 The reason for using this method is because mixed method research focuses on collecting and analyzing data and combining quantitative data and qualitative data (Saepul, 2010).
-This approach is suitable for this research which will collect and analyze data related to the level of responsiveness of the Regional Government at the City level.
+This approach is suitable for this research which will collect and analyze data related to the level of responsiveness of the Regional Government at the City level as a research model in this study is described in the figure below.